ohmyshake/programming-tutorial/book/hpc/Globus.md

 **[More example here](https://docs.globus.org/cli/examples/)**

 ### 3. Python Script
 This SDK provides a convenient Pythonic interface to `Globus web APIs`, including the `Transfer API` and the Globus `Auth API` (tools for authenticating logins).
-Documentation for the APIs is available at https://docs.globus.org/api/.
+Documentation for the APIs is available at https://docs.globus.org/api/, install it firstly:

 ```bash
 pip install globus-sdk